51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 set the @pipeline to [suppress process exceptions](@ref Concepts_Configuration_Builders_PipelineBuilder_SuppressProcessExceptions).

 Note that for use in node.js, `BuilderName` and `BuilderParameters` should be replaced by `elementName` and `elementParameters`.

+There is a sample file demonstrating all configuration options for .NET on [GitHub](@ref https://github.com/51Degrees/device-detection-dotnet/blob/master/Examples/sample-configuration.json).

 ```{js}
 {
   "PipelineOptions": {